krischer/instaseis/doc/database_repacking.rst

 command.
 The downside is that many GLL points are duplicated which thus increases the file size.
 On the other hand this layout can easily increase the performance by more than an order of magnitude so depending on the use case this is the way to go.
+Turning on compression can save quite a lot of space here but comes at the expense of some speed.

 **Expected NetCDF file locations:**